 - Bonus activities and ideas for more activities using materials at home

 - Access to an online forum where you can ask questions and connect with other parents

 Montessori By Mom now has a Montessori By Mom store where you can buy single toolboxes, activity sets, single items and refills, and printables and videos.

 Building and Blocks Toolbox and Activities

-The Building and Blocks Toolbox will be available just in time for the holiday season!
-It’ll ship to subscribers on December 3 and will be available in the store on December 6.
+The Building and Blocks Toolbox is very adaptable.
 I was amazed to realize how many activities can be prepared easily using the Building and Blocks Toolbox.

 Teresa and Nathan give many ideas for various ages and levels of difficulty.
 Each material can be used in multiple ways, and the extensions ensure that the activities can grow with your child.
 The instructional videos and online resources give you all the information you need to start using Montessori at home.
 This is like a mini Montessori training course to help you get started comfortably … and with all the materials included.
 The Building and Blocks Toolbox will continue to be available in the Montessori By Mom store after the December shipment.
 In the Building and Blocks Toolbox, you’ll receive: